-We just received the following from someone who had just completed The Newbies Guide To Audio Recording Awesomeness 1 video tutorial course on home recording:
+I recently received the following comment from someone who had just completed The Newbies Guide To Audio Recording Awesomeness 1 video tutorial course on home recording:

 Wow!
-That was quite a nice testimonial to the course, for which we are VERY grateful.
-And we felt his question about the process we go through to create what he calls "the rich and radio-ready" (don't you just love the alliteration?) voice quality deserved a thorough answer.
-So here is what we wrote back:
+That was quite a nice testimonial for the course, for which I am VERY grateful.
+I thought his question - about the process I go through to create what he calls "the rich and radio-ready" (don't you just love the alliteration?) voice quality - deserved a thorough answer.
+There are likely others who have the same question.
+So here is what I wrote back:

 Thanks so much Larry!
 I actually do use a pretty simple set of EQ, compression and noise reduction treatments on everything I do.
 Here’s how it goes.

 I should start by saying that using decent recording gear does factor in here quite a lot.
 At the very least, I recommend a large diaphragm USB mic, such as the Samson C01U.
 It is only about $80 and is a big bang-for-the-buck.
 You just plug it into a USB port and go.

 The next level up - and the way most pro's do it - is a combination of a standard large diaphragm condenser mic and a USB interface.
 That would be something like a Focusrite Scarlett mic and interface bundle.

 I ALWAYS use a pop screen/filter to reduce p-pops/plosives and I get my mouth about 3-5 inches from the mic, which helps with the “deep/low” energy on the voice.